The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Introduction

-In this paper, we provide a rigorous analysis of the MIMO-ME-MS channel, revealing its intrinsic performance limits and the structure of a quasi-optimal precoder.
+To bridge this fundamental gap, we provide a rigorous analysis of the MIMO-ME-MS channel that reveals its intrinsic performance limits and the structure of a quasi-optimal precoder.
 Leveraging this structural insight, we propose a practical precoding algorithm for the MIMO-ME-MS channel.